 In my second semester of sophomore year, I went out to dinner with friends to celebrate the end of midterm exams, even though I still had one additional exam the next day.
-While it was fun to spend time with my friends and to eat at a restaurant I had never been to before, I ended up getting sick before an exam- more specifically, developing food poisoning and had to take my cybersecurity midterm while dealing with overwhelming nausea and vomiting in a trash can.
+While it was fun to spend time with my friends and to eat at a restaurant I had never been to before, I ended up getting sick before an exam- more specifically, developing food poisoning and had to take my cybersecurity midterm while dealing with overwhelming nausea and sitting next to a trash can.
 Since then, I have dealt with several other medical emergencies that have taken place shortly before major exams, including a concussion, appendicitis, and similar situations.
 Today, I will be sharing my tips for students who are dealing with illness or injury right before a major exam, as well as options for taking exams while sick.

 All information, content, and material of this website is for informational purposes only and are not intended to serve as a substitute for the consultation, diagnosis, and/or medical treatment of a qualified physician or healthcare provider.
 If you believe you are having a medical emergency, please call 911 or go to the nearest emergency room.